isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-03-03-the-lightening-thief.md

 Although Percy’s description of the field trip seems normal, and even exciting, he describes the field trip as, “torture.”
 Percy’s displeasure leads him to exaggerate the nature of the day, and to describe the trip as extreme suffering.
-At the beginning of Summer vacation, Grover and Percy take a bus from Yancy Academy together.
+At the beginning of Summer vacation, Percy and his friend, Grover, take a bus from Yancy Academy together.
 Grover shows Percy a business card that makes Percy think: “The card was in fancy script, which was murder on my dyslexic eyes…” (p.
 23).
 Percy’s dyslexia makes reading a challenge, and certain types of font make words even more